TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

    CPython
       The canonical implementation of the Python programming language, as distributed on `python.org <https://www.python.org>`_.
-The term "CPython" is used when necessary to distinguish this implementation from others such as Jython or IronPython.
+The term "CPython" is used when necessary to distinguish this implementation kutoka others such as Jython or IronPython.

    decorator